-&lt;sup>16 See sec.
+16 See sec.
 539E(e), 135 Stat. at 1700.
 In 2015, the Military Justice Review Group recommended "draw[ing] upon practice and experience in the civilian sector, including under the U.S. Sentencing Guidelines," so any similarity to the Federal system may not be coincidental.
 MIL.
 JUST.
 REV. GRP., REPORT OF THE MILITARY JUSTICE REVIEW GROUP PART I: UCMJ RECOMMENDATIONS 511 (2015) [hereinafter MJRG REPORT].

-&lt;sup>17 It is important to note, as discussed below, reducing the commander's role in processing court-martial charges will impact multiple commanders in the accused's chain alleged misconduct by Service members.
-Upon learning of a potential offense, unit commanders have the responsibility to ensure investigations into potential charges are conducted.
+17 It is important to note, as discussed below, reducing the commander's role in processing court-martial charges will impact multiple commanders in the accused's chain of command who are currently involved in processing court-martial charges.
+For example, the immediate commander would prefer charges, but other commanders are involved in disposition for a case such as the summary court-martial convening authority (e.g., battalion commander), the special court-martial convening authority (e.g., brigade commander), and general court-martial convening authority (e.g., division commander) who all have important roles in the disposition process.
+So, in passing the 2022 and 2023 discretion in deciding how to dispose of alleged misconduct by Service members.
+Upon learning of a potential offense, unit commanders have the responsibility to ensure investigations into potential charges are conducted.18

-If the commander determines that a UCMJ violation has occurred, they have several disposition options, some of which may be used concurrently or consecutively.
-First, they may decide that counseling the Service member or issuing a reprimand is sufficient.
-Second, the commander may decide to begin administrative proceedings to discharge the Service member.
-Third, the commander may decide to impose nonjudicial punishment (NJP).
-Under this third option, which is intended to be used for "minor" offenses, the commander decides whether the Service member is guilty and, if so, adjudges the punishment.
-Finally, the commander may decide to formally prefer charges against the Service member.
+If the commander19 determines that a UCMJ violation has occurred, they have several disposition options, some of which may be used concurrently or consecutively.
+First, they may decide that counseling the Service member or issuing a reprimand is sufficient.20 Second, the commander may decide to begin administrative proceedings to discharge the Service member.21 Third, the commander may decide to impose nonjudicial punishment (NJP).22 Under this third option, which is intended to be used for "minor" offenses,23 the commander decides whether the Service member is guilty and, if so, adjudges the punishment.
+Finally, the commander may decide to formally prefer charges against the Service member.24